GatsbyStorefront/gatsby-theme-storefront-shopify/README.md

 ### A setup for Shopify Lite plan

 If you are using Shopify Lite plan.
-Please set `shopifyLite` property to `ture` in `gatsby-config.js`.
+Please set `shopifyLite` property to `true` in `@gatsbystorefront/gatsby-theme-storefront-shopify` plugin `options` in `gatsby-config.js`.
 This will disable generation of pages for Blog and Pages as they are not avalible in "Lite" plan.

 ### Starter